Adults: 800 mg. Increased requirement for adults over 50 years of age, pregnant and breast-feeding women: up to 1,200 mg.

 Calcium is quantitatively the most represented mineral in the body.
 99% of calcium is stored in bones and teeth (approx. 1 kg).

 All minerals play important roles in your body.
 However, calcium has several particularly important roles.
 99 percent of calcium (approx. 1kg) is stored in your skeleton – it is quantitatively the most important mineral in your bones and teeth enamel.
-It also plays an important role in blood clotting, digestion, transmission of impulses through the nerves and energy metabolism, all of which make calcium a true all-rounder mineral for a healthy body.

 Your body cannot produce calcium and so you need to consume it daily via food and beverages.
 For the average adult, the recommended daily calcium requirement is 800 mg per day.
 Children and adolescents need somewhat more while they are growing.
 Both pregnant and breast-feeding women also have a higher requirement.
 For these groups, a daily calcium intake of up to 1,200 mg is recommended.
 It is recommended that calcium intake should not exceed 1,500 mg of calcium per day.

 In addition to mineral water, milk and dairy products in particular, but also several types of vegetables, such as broccoli, kale and fennel are considered to be good suppliers of calcium.
 These food products are, however, increasingly being neglected, deliberately avoided (too high fat content or due to the caloric content) or not tolerated (intolerance).
 The consequence: according to a national consumption study, the recommended daily intake is often not attained due to an unbalanced diet (Source: Max Rubner Institute (ed.), National Consumption Study II, Evaluation Report, Karlsruhe 2008)